 It’s natural and even prudent for an investor to wonder if a particular asset is a good investment or not.
 That’s especially true for silver, since it’s such a small market and doesn’t carry the same gravitas as gold.

-But at this point in history, there are compelling reasons to add physical silver to your portfolio (and only one is because the price will rise).
+But at this point in history, there are very compelling reasons to add physical silver to your portfolio (and only one of them is because the price will rise).
 Here the top 10 reasons why every investor should buy some silver bullion…

 Physical silver is a store of value, just like gold.
 Here’s why.